The Interpreter (TV series): Reception

 The series is a commercial hit in China.
 Its premiere achieved a national viewer rating share of 6.87%, and topped 2016's overall market share for the first half of the year.
 Viewership ratings also reached as high as 2%, making it the highest rated drama of 2016.
 The topic "Dear Translator" (亲爱的翻译官) attracted over a billion readers within five days.
 On the online video platforms Mango TV (芒果TV) and LeTV (乐视电视), the series has received more than 100 million views.
 On the Asian TV drama platform Viki, the series was rated 9.3 out of 10.

 The series was praised by Martin Dahinden, Swiss ambassador to China.
 The series was coincidentally filmed during the 65th anniversary of the establishment of China–Switzerland relations, and was sponsored by the Switzerland Tourism Board.

-However, the series also received criticism.
-Loyal fans stated that the television series did not stay true to the original novel.
-Professional interpreters have also taken against it, slamming it for inaccuracies and for portraying the profession misleadingly.

 There is a sequel titled Negotiator that has cast Yang Mi and Huang Zitao as leads.
 The sequel has a different storyline.